Titowisk/cheat-sheets/java_udemy.md

 ## Interfaces:
 To build a interface is like doing a contract about the methods and types you are going to use.
 It is to promise they won't change, and so it won't break other dependencies.
-More then one class can implement the same interface
+More than one class can implement the same interface

 new > interface (instead of class)
 ```